 Bid component Allowed for non REM?
 Allowed for REM?
-Comment Intertie Minimum Hourly Block N/A N/A Does not apply to NGRs because NGRs must be located within the CAISO balancing authority.
+Comment Regulation Ramp Rate No No NGRs are not allowed to submit Regulation Ramp Rates.
+Operational Ramp rate shall be used for procurement of AS.
+Contingency Dispatch Indicator Yes N/A Does not apply to REM resources because they cannot supply spinning or non-spinning reserve.
+Intertie Minimum Hourly Block N/A N/A Does not apply to NGRs because NGRs must be located within the CAISO balancing authority.
 Dispatch Option N/A N/A Does not apply to NGRs because NGRs must be located within the CAISO balancing authority.
 Pump Shut-Down Cost No No By nature NGRs do not have pump shut-down costs.
 Pumping Cost No No By nature NGRs do not have pumping costs.
-Daily Energy Limit (Maximum and Minimum Daily) No No However NGRs do bid an upper and lower charge limit, which is a similar concept.
-RUC No No NGR Resources do not participate in RUC Capacity Limit Yes Yes - Distribution Factors Yes Yes Assumption is that all underlying resources are operating in the same mode, either all must be in charging mode or all must be in discharging mode.
+Daily Energy Limit (Maximum and Minimum Daily) No No N/A, however NGRs do bid an upper and lower charge limit.
+RUC No No NGR Resources do not participate in RUC Default Energy Bid Adjustment Curve No No Does not apply to REM resources because they are not subject to Local Market Power Mitigation Default Minimum Load Bid Adjustment No No Because NGRs don't submit minimum load cost bids this bid component is not necessary Default Start-Up Cost Adjustment No No Because NGRs don't submit startup cost bids, this bid component is not necessary Capacity Limit Yes Yes Distribution Factors Yes Yes Assumption is that all underlying resources are operating in the same mode, either all must be in charging mode or all must be in discharging mode.
 VER Forecast N/A N/A Does not apply to NGRs because NGRs cannot be a VER.
-The following bid components apply to NGRs only Lov ver Charge Limit Y Upper Charge Limit Yes Yes Highest stored energy that should be maintained in the device.
-Cannot be higher than the maximum stored energy value (MSE) registered in the Master File.
-Initial DA State of Charge (SOC) Yes No The initial SOC in MWh for the resource on the first participation interval of the trading day in the Day Ahead Market.
-If not provided, value is determined based on the
+The following bid compon The following bid components apply to NGRs only Lower State of Charge Yes Yes Lowest stored energy that should